core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'gp_material': this element is a CBOR map, which includes what the client needs in order to set up the Group OSCORE Security Context.

-   This parameter has as value a subset of the Group_OSCORE_Input_Material object, which is defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}} and extends the OSCORE_Input_Material object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+   This parameter has as value a subset of the Group_OSCORE_Input_Material object, which is defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}} and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

-   In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR labels from the OSCORE Security Context Parameters Registry, as in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+   In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR labels from the OSCORE Security Context Parameters Registry, as in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

     - 'ms', 'contexId', 'cs_alg', 'cs_params', 'cs_key_params', 'cs_key_enc'.
 These elements MUST be included.

     - 'hkdf', 'alg', 'salt'.
 These elements MAY be included.

    The following elements of the Group_OSCORE_Input_Material object MUST NOT be included.

     - 'group_senderId', 'ecdh_alg', 'ecdh_params', 'ecdh_key_params'.

 * 'srv_pub_key': this element is a CBOR byte string, which wraps the serialization of the public key that the server uses in the OSCORE group.
 If the public key of the server is encoded as a COSE\_Key (see the 'cs_key_enc' element of the 'gp_material' parameter), it includes 'kid' specifying the Sender ID that the server has in the OSCORE group.

 * 'srv_identifier': this element MUST be present only if 'srv_pub_key' is also present and, at the same time, the used encoding for the public key of the server does not allow to specify a Sender ID within the associated public key.
 Otherwise, it MUST NOT be present.
 If present, this element is a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.

 * 'exp': with value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
-This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in Section 2 of {{RFC7519}}.
+This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in {{Section 2 of RFC7519}}.

-A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 Note that the client does not obtain a Sender ID of its own, hence it installs a Security Context that a "silent server" would, i.e. without Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.

 The server complies with the following points.